Inedo/inedo-docs/InedoSDK/hosting.md

 ![Creating Private Feed](/resources/documentation/various/creating-custom-feed.png){.screenshot}

-## Adding a Connector to the Inedo Den {#adding-connector data-title="Adding a Connector to the Inedo Den"}
+## Adding a Connector to the Extensions Feed {#adding-connector data-title="Adding a Connector to the Inedo Den"}

 Once the feed is created, we will add a connector.
-From the Manage Feed page, select *Feed Connectors* > *Add Connector* >  *Create Connector* to establish a connection to the Inedo Den:
+From the Manage Feed page, select *Feed Connectors* > *Add Connector* >  *Create Connector* to establish a connection to the Extensions Feed:

 ![Add Connector to Den](/resources/documentation/various/den-connector.png){.screenshot}